K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

-# Function calls levels
+# Function Calls Levels
-In this subcategory we learn about the function call and we will get to implement some simple functions later.
-A function consists of three parts: the function call, the function content and the return.
+In this subcategory, we learn about function calls and will implement some simple functions.
+A function consists of three parts: the function call, the function content, and the return.

 ## Call

-In this level we will implement the function call macro.
-The idea is to use the stack where we prepare the data for the function call, such as the address pointing to the arguments location or local variable locations.
-We also store the **return** address after the function execution is finished and then proceed with restoring the initial state of the stack before the function was called.
+In this level, we will implement the function call macro.
+The idea is to use the stack to prepare the data for the function call, such as the address pointing to the arguments location or local variable locations.
+We also store the **return** address after the function execution is finished and then restore the initial state of the stack before the function was called.

 We push the address of the arguments, the address of the locals, and the address of the location right after the jump to where the function is executed.
 ```